GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 Here is what we need:

 - Create the vector store database in alloyDB to store Product Catalog Information in a table.
-- Add ml-integration suite to alloyDB.
-This helps alloyDB to call out the multimodal embeddings model to request text and image embeddings.
 - Host a [blip2 multimodal embeddings model](https://github.com/salesforce/LAVIS/blob/main/examples/blip_feature_extraction.ipynb) to generate the embeddings(text and image)
 - Using an ETL pipeline generate text embeddings using the multimodal model and store them to the alloyDB vector store in a separate table.
 - Host the fine tuned model developed using model-finetuned pipeline.